Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Model-Free Policy Evaluation

 \else $P(|\Delta_{IS}|>\epsilon_0)\leq P\left(\max_{x}|\E J_H(x) - \Jhat_H(x)|>\epsilon_0\right)$. \fi By the Hoeffding bound, every $P\left(|\E J_H(x) - \Jhat_H(x)|>\epsilon_0\right)\leq 2\exp\left(\frac{-|D|\epsilon_0^2}{\Jmaxt^2} \right)$.
 As this bounds holds for every $x$, it will hold for the max:

 \ifarxiv Therefore,

 \else Therefore, the result holds. \fi \end{proof}

-Theorem \ref{theorem realization} gives an overall exponential confidence interval for an estimator constructed from finite trajectories subject to IS and empirical marginalization.
-The first term arises due to marginalization and the second due to the IS estimator.
+\bluethree{Theorem \ref{theorem realization} addresses Problem 1 by showing that the values of post-dropout policies for specific realizations may be effectively estimated.
+The estimator is constructed from finite trajectories subject to IS and empirical marginalization, and can be described by an exponential confidence interval.} The first term arises due to marginalization and the second due to the IS estimator.
 The IS error will go to zero as $|D|\to\infty$, and the marginalization error will go to zero as $H_{\mu}\to\infty$.
 Note that $H \ll H_{\mu}$ is beneficial as the variance of standard IS estimators increases rapidly with $H$, but $H_{\mu}$ must be large for the empirical distribution to reflect the true stationary distribution.

 This bound justifies the marginalized IS estimator as a valid technique as $\Vhat_R(x|W)$ is exponentially concentrated around $V_R(x|W)$.
 It is possible to obtain more sophisticated bounds for the IS estimator (see \cite{thomas2015high}), but these bounds are often pessimistic for practical applications.
 A discussion of normal approximations for IS estimator bounds can be found in \cite{thomas2016data}.